 Q. What's the best preamp to use for makeup gain?

 What's the best preamp to use for a microphone?
 The answer to both questions has (almost) as many answers as there are preamps to choose from.
 Any high-quality mike preamp will work well with the Folcrom, so long as it has low noise and is capable of delivering a reasonable amount of gain.
 Which high quality preamp sounds better than the others is a question of taste, and it'll vary with the music, the mix, the mixer, and the listener.
+Nah, just messing with you.
+The correct answer is here.

 Q. 1.
 Does the Super Stereo sound like (insert registered trademark here)?